 Sports betting in New Brunswick

 Sports betting is available online in NB via the lottery website, using the Pro-Line system.
-You can wager on games, place prop bets and make long term futures wagers.
+You can wager on sports games, place prop bets and make long-term futures wagers.
 Stadium bets offer the chance to wager on games with a no-tie option.
 Pro-Line also offers fantasy sports, where you compete with others to pick a winning team.

 Information regarding responsible gambling in New Brunswick is available under the PlayWise section of the Atlantic Lottery website.
 PlayWise states, “Gambling should always be safe and fun.
 In fact, responsible gambling is one of Atlantic Lottery’s core values.
 We created PlayWise to help you be an informed player.
 Because informed players know the facts, they play for fun, not for money.”